top of page

 Before ending, I must refer to the fifth single from the album called "You Make Me Feel Like It's Halloween".
 This single made trying to define the style of this album irrelevant.
 This song is another proof that "Muse" never ceases to surprise, and even more so.
 It proves that no matter how prepared you are for their surprises, you'll still be shocked, because you really haven't heard a single like this before...
 This song combines "Somebody's Watching Me" by "Rockwell" with "People Are People" by "Depeche Mode", with sounds of synthesizers and computer effects from the 1980s, a guitar solo that managed to bring Prince back to life for a few seconds... and a music video full of horror movie montages... simply awesome!

 In conclusion, the ninth album by "Muse" is a wonderful and diverse album.
 It will remind you of the old "Muse" from twenty years ago, but it does give a taste of the older repertoire such as "Absolution" and "The Resistance".
 I hold the opinion that a band should develop and experiment, as long as it does not sell its soul to the wishes and dictates of the record companies.
 In this case, "Muse" managed to balance what was expected of them with their musical ambitions.
-They managed to present different and varied music material, some would say even excessively, so that surely each of the band's fans will be able to find at least one song that will speak to them.
+They managed to present different and varied music material, some would say even excessively, so that surely each of the band's fans will be able to find at least one song that would speak to them.
 Therefore, even if you miss the old "Muse", give this album a chance and come with an open mind, I'm sure you can find some moments of pleasure in it.

 The big problem with this album lies solely in its length.
 With ten songs and only 37 minutes of music, there is nothing left but to want more.